Responsive Menu

 Websites and SEO

-There are many ways in which you can incorporate webinars into your website.
 The best way to encourage user interaction and maximise search engine performance is to have different media types on your site.
 Search engines such as Google prefer to rank websites that provide the most value to users.

 Different types of media opens your site up to different users, as everyone absorbs information differently.
 Incorporating articles, videos, graphics, and photos will draw people to your site and make your information easier to understand.